JuliaPOMDP/POMDPs.jl/README.md

 ## Policy Functions
 - `action(pomdp::POMDP, policy::Policy, belief::Belief, action=create_action(pomdp))` returns an action for the current belief given the policy
-- `action(pomdp::POMDP, policy::Policy, state::Any, action=create_action(pomdp))` returns an action for the current state given the policy
+- `action(pomdp::POMDP, policy::Policy, state::State, action=create_action(pomdp))` returns an action for the current state given the policy
 - `value(policy::Policy, belief::Belief)` returns the expected value for the current belief given the policy
-- `value(policy::Policy, state::Any)` returns the expected value for the current state given the policy
+- `value(policy::Policy, state::State)` returns the expected value for the current state given the policy
 - `create_action(pomdp::POMDP)` returns an action (for preallocation purposes)